dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-sharepoint-online-with-microsoft-intune.md

 ![Diagram to show the decision points that determine whether a device is allowed access to SharePoint is blocked ](../media/ConditionalAccess8-6.png)

->[!IMPORTANT]
->Conditional access for PCs and Windows 10 Mobile devices with apps using modern authentication is not currently available to all Intune customers.
-If you are already using these features, you do not need to take any action.
-You can continue to use them.

->If you have not created conditional access policies for PCs or Windows 10 Mobile for apps using modern authentication, and would like to do so, sign up for the Azure Active Directory public preview which includes device based conditional access for Intune managed devices or domain joined Windows PCs.
-Read [this blog post](https://blogs.technet.microsoft.com/enterprisemobility/2016/08/10/azuread-conditional-access-policies-for-ios-android-and-windows-are-in-preview/) to learn more.

 **Before** configuring a conditional access policy for SharePoint Online, you must:
 - Have a **SharePoint Online subscription** and users must be licensed for SharePoint Online.